randered/MFA-Microservice/README.md

 Method: POST

 Description: Sends an MFA code to the specified email address.
+Code is valid for `10 minutes`.
+You can change that value from the `application.yml` file
 - Verify MFA Code: /api/mfa/verify:

 Method: POST